AdobeDocs/experience-platform.de-DE/help/query-service/api/queries.md

 ## Beispiel-API-Aufrufe

-In den folgenden Abschnitten werden die Aufrufe erläutert, die Sie mithilfe des `/queries` Endpunkts in der Abfrage Service API durchführen können.
-Jeder Aufruf enthält das allgemeine API-Format, eine Musteranforderung mit den erforderlichen Kopfzeilen und eine Beispielantwort.
+The following sections walk through calls you can make using the `/queries` endpoint in the [!DNL Query Service] API.
+Jeder Aufruf enthält das allgemeine API-Format, eine Beispielanfrage mit den erforderlichen Kopfzeilen und eine Beispielantwort.

 ### Eine Liste von Abfragen abrufen

-Sie können eine Liste aller Abfragen für Ihre IMS-Organisation abrufen, indem Sie eine GET-Anforderung an den `/queries` Endpunkt senden.
+You can retrieve a list of all queries for your IMS Organization by making a GET request to the `/queries` endpoint.

 **API-Format**